coq/platform/README.md

 ## Changes in 2022.04.0

-- release package pick for Coq 8.15.0 with many package version updates
+- release package pick for Coq 8.15.1 with many package version updates
+- a packahe pick for Coq 8.14.1, which is as much as possible compatible with the 8.15.1 pick
-- re-enabled QuickChick on Windows
+- re-enabled QuickChick on Windows (please see notes below)
-- added `coq-ott` and `ott` to the "full" level (Ott is not available on Windows as yet)
+- added `coq-ott` and `ott` to the "full" level
 - added `coq-relation-algebra` to the "full" level
 - added `coq-mathcomp-algebra-tactics` to the "extended" level
 - added `coq-extructures` to the "extended" level